gvernard/SLED_api/README.md

 This may take a while as various docker images are being built and python packages installed in them.
 After this command is successful, you have an instance of SLED running, congratulations!

 3. The only thing left is to populate the database.
-Open a new terminal in *run_dev_server/* and run:
+Open a new terminal in *run_dev_server/* and execute:
 ```
 cat setup_db.sql | docker exec -i SLED_database bash -c 'mysql -uroot -p${MYSQL_ROOT_PASSWORD} -D ${MYSQL_DATABASE}'
 cat <init_SLED>/database/strong_lenses_database.sql | docker exec -i SLED_database bash -c 'mysql -uroot -p${MYSQL_ROOT_PASSWORD} -D ${MYSQL_DATABASE}'